Skip to main content

 • a subject-relevant study admission examination as regulated in the examination regulations of the Faculty of Psychology under § 12.

-Language skills:
+Language requirements:

-all applicants whose first language is not English must provide proof of an English proficiency level B2 according to the Common European Framework of Reference for Languages (CEFR) through one of the following tests taken within the last two years:
+All applicants whose first language is not English must provide proof of an English proficiency level B2 according to the Common European Framework of Reference for Languages (CEFR) through one of the following tests taken within the last two years:

 – IB (International Baccalaureate)